LeonardoAcquaroli/raisins_and_mushrooms/presentation.md

 ##          Extent       Perimeter
 ##           FALSE            TRUE
 ```

-#### There appears to be heteroskedacity, plus the multicollinearity is extremely high
+#### There appears to be heteroscedacity, plus the multicollinearity is extremely high

 #### We try to tackle multicollinearity by reducing the variables in the model.
 We use best subset selection.

 ```r
 regfit.full=regsubsets(Class ~.,data=raisins, nvmax=7)